warmana/cloudant-docs-fork/source/includes/api/_database.md

 or omitted,
 the request returns all changes.
-If the `since` identifier is `now`, the request asks for changes made after the current time (the 'now' time).
+If the `since` identifier is `now`, the request asks for changes made after the current time.

 The distributed nature of Cloudant can affect the results you get in a response.
 For example,
 if you request a list of changes twice, using the same `since` sequence identifier both times, the order of changes in the resulting list might not be the same.

-<aside class="information" role="complementary" aria-label="twonowsinsuccession">If you use the
-<code>now</code> identifier several times in succession,
-it is more likely that the resulting list of changes is different in each response, because the 'now' time is likely to be different at the moment of each request.</aside>

 You might also see some results that appear to be from _before_ the `since` parameter.
 The reason is that you might be getting results from a different replica of a shard (a shard replica).